kuutsav/blog/2024/evaluation-metrics-for-information-retrieval.md

-Here we are only going to look at offline evaluation metrics.
-We won’t cover online evaluation techniques like click-through rate or running A/B tests where a subset of users are presented results from a newer test system.
+# Evaluation Metrics for Information Retrieval

-## Offline evaluation
+Author: Kumar Utsav<br>

-The idea behind these evaluations is to quantitatively compare multiple IR models.
-Typically we have a labeled dataset where we have queries mapped to relevant documents.
-The documents could either be graded or non-graded(binary).
-For example, a graded relevance score could be on a scale of 0-5 with 5 being the most relevant.
+Date: June 18, 2024

-Labeled data typically comes form manual annotations or click data.
+This document focuses exclusively on offline evaluation metrics for Information Retrieval (IR) systems, setting aside online evaluation methods such as click-through rates or A/B testing.
+Offline evaluation allows for the quantitative comparison of multiple IR models using labeled datasets, which map queries to relevant documents.
+These documents can be graded on a relevance scale (e.g., 0-5) or simply marked as relevant/non-relevant (binary).

-It’s also not necessary to have just 1 document tagged as relevant for each query.
-TREC collections have 100s of documents tagged as relevant per query.
-On the other hand MSMARCO has ~1 document tagged as relevant per query.
-This tends to be quite noisy but easy to scale hence more variability in the queries.
+Labeled data is typically derived from manual annotations or click data, and a single query can be associated with multiple relevant documents, as seen in TREC collections or the MSMARCO dataset, which presents its own set of challenges and benefits.

 ## Binary labels